insooth/insooth.github.io/accessing-private-members.md

 template class Y<&A::m>;  // explicit instantiation is OK!
 ```

-We can use this property to store the member (function) pointer to the private data somewhere in the memory during template explicit instantiation.
-Required memory chunk must be available outside the function scope (i.e. where the explicit instantiation is located), thus it shall be `static`.
+We can use this property to store the member (function) pointer to the private data somewhere in the memory during explicit template instantiation.
+The required memory chunk that will keep the value must be available outside the function scope (i.e. where the explicit instantiation code is located), thus it shall be `static`.
 We need to solve following type tetris:

 ```c++
 template<int (A::*)>